aftdev/dev-env-manager/README.md

 those `scripts` commands.
 So if you created a custom `build` command it will always use that command and not yarn build

-## Per Project Custom Commands
+## Custom Commands

 Each project you own can hook their own commands.
-You just need to set your command folder in the dev-config.yml and add some command files in there.
+You just need to set your command folder in the dev-env-config.yml and add some command files in there.

 The project commands will always take precedence over this application default commands

-`./dev-config.yml`
+`./dev-env-config.yml`

 ```yaml
 commands_dir: ./commands